 The study successfully identified ubiquitin variants (UbVs) that specifically inhibit the E2 enzyme Ube2d2, with a combination of techniques providing insights into their interactions.
-Analytical ultracentrifugation, along with isothermal titration calorimetry (ITC) and size-exclusion chromatography, confirmed the formation of stable complexes between UbVs and Ube2d2.
-These methods revealed that UbV.1 binds with different affinities to Ube2d2 and its mutant form, Ube2d2S22R, indicating specific protein-protein interactions within the ubiquitin-proteasome system.
+AUC showed consistent results with ITC and SEC, and confirmed the formation of stable complexes between UbVs and Ube2d2.
+AUC determined that the UbV.1-Ube2d2 complex has two binding sites with different affinities, and that the UbV.1-Ube2d2^{S22R} complex has a stoichiometry closer to one UbV.1 molecule per Ube2d2^{S22R} molecule.
+It was observed that UbV.1 binds with different affinities to Ube2d2 and its mutant form, Ube2d2^{S22R}, indicating specific protein-protein interactions within the ubiquitin-proteasome system.